Vindair/CP317-W2018-G3/documents/Subby-Design.md

 Here, the software architecture is established, providing the framework of the various subsystems and the interaction between them.
 Building on the Analysis Phase, the Architecture Design introduces the corresponding interfaces of the predefined modules outlined in the previous phases.
 Additionally, this phase incorporates the Detailed Design which outlays the algorithms and data structures responsible for the operation of the product modules.

 ## 1.1.
 Purpose
 The Design Phase seeks to capture and document the specific data structures and workflows of the system in order to provide a detailed description of the project's design and automation.
-Once completed, the development team may proceed to the Implementation Phase.
+Once completed, the development team may proceed with a reliable forecast of the project’s time line and design in the Implementation Phase.

 ## 1.2.
 Intended Audience
 The intended audience for Subby includes students in the Waterloo region who are either looking to sublet a place or are looking to rent their place out for a specified amount of time.